 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
-The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund.
+The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund (with a higher score than the benchmark representing stronger ESG credentials).

-All issuers demonstrated good governance practices, which can be identified by the PAI 10 score below.
+All companies/issuers demonstrated good governance practices, which can be identified by the PAI 10 score below.